 I’m not saying you should be freaking out about your “mom bod” (or “dad bod” or whatever you call your "parent bod").
 We are all freaking gorgeous human beings responsible for the rearing of other, tiny humans and that’s so, so, so cool.
-But maybe you want to work out because you know it absolutely helps with your health, physically and mentally.
-You aren’t “shallow."
-Moving around is good.
-Hell, you can even include your kiddo.
+But maybe you want to work out because you know it absolutely

-My friends were my main priority during my early twenties.
+more like my pre-baby self than getting pampered at the salon, or even at home.
+Having someone massage my legs, pain my nails, do my hair; it all feels amazing.
+I can’t usually afford to do this, but even throwing on some eyeshadow and lipstick or giving myself a little face mask treat goes a long way for me.
+If I can do it, so can you.
+Maintaining Your Friendships My friends were my main priority during my early twenties.
 Well, them and school.
 Going from weekly hangouts and daily texts to almost zero contact with anyone that’s not part of my immediate family was one of the hardest things for me about getting married and becoming a parent.
 Still, I do my best to reach out to my friends any way I can, and while that might mean a night away from my kid once every few weeks, I know it’s totally fine.
 Your Education

 Lots of parents end up putting their education on hold when they have a baby.
 However, learning isn’t just something we should do in high school or college .
 Educating oneself is an important, lifelong process.
 New parents can go to school part-time, or take online courses (there are even lots of free ones!) and you can always

 Some people think having a baby means giving up travel entirely, at least until your kids are grown.
 I don’t believe that should be the case at all, especially if you have the means (or ways around the means).
 You should still care about travel.